Wanna Know Some Fun Facts About Romania? Well, Read On!

 1. Romanian People Are Not Gypsies!

-When most people think of Romania they think gypsies but this not the case at all – this is just one of many unjust Romanian stereotypes.
-Firstly, the Roma people make up only around 3% of the population and many of them do not directly participate in mainstream Romanian society at all.
-The Roma apparently came from Indian Punjab over one thousand years ago and have lived a semi-nomadic lifestyle ever since.
-The Romanian” mainstream” population is made up of Latin, Saxon & descent and the culture is very similar to South-West European (especially Italian).
+The Roma (or Porajmos) apparently came from Indian Punjab over one thousand years ago and have lived a semi-nomadic lifestyle ever since.
+The Romanian “mainstream” population on the other hand is made up of Latin, Saxon & descent and their culture is actually very similar to South-West European (especially Italian).

-The Roma people are a very controversial topic in Romanian politics with many accusing them of widespread criminality and freeloading with others, maintaining their right to live a traditional way of life.
+The Roma people are a very controversial topic in Romanian politics and there is ongoing tension.
+Many accuse them of widespread criminality and freeloading wheareas other voices maintaining their right to live a traditional way of life.

 2. They Speak Italian… Very Badly…